MorganW01/CSC-4330/Exam2/README.md

 g.
 (10 points) Create 4 test files that have different names where each should have 30 or more lexemes that can be converted into tokens

+*NOTE: the contents of each file can be copied into language.txt for testing purposes.*

-1 with a at least 5 lexical errors based on the rules you defined Detail each error and say why it doe not work test1.txt
+1 with a at least 5 lexical errors based on the rules you defined

+Detail each error and say why it does not work

+    test1.txt

 Errors:
 1. variable name 'apple' is too short.
 This would be the first error the lexical analyzer catches and it will end the program